 French-born and South African raised, I lived and traveled in several parts of the globe—working as an independent journalist, formerly in the humanitarian sector.

 I have a passion for writing and investigating anything gender infused—especially when spiced with environmental flavors.
-My work has appeared in the Guardian, Harper’s Bazaar, Vice, Thomson Reuters, Cosmopolitan, Marie Claire, Dazed, Refinery29, or Ms. Magazine, among other publications.
+My work has appeared in the New York Times, The Guardian, Harper’s Bazaar, Vice, Thomson Reuters, Cosmopolitan, Marie Claire, Dazed, Refinery29, or Ms. Magazine, among other publications.

 I am currently on assignment with the New York Times, and doing several independent investigations.
 I was a 2020 Postgraduate Reporting Fellow of the Pulitzer Center, and received a grant under the Investigation Support Scheme of the Investigative Journalism for Europe (IJ4EU).
-Both grants serve ongoing investigations in Europe.

 I also won an award for my investigation on PFAS chemicals for a project at the Columbia University Graduate School of Journalism.
 I completed in 2020 their mid-career Master’s program in Science Journalism with a focus on investigative techniques.

 I lived in South East Asia and reported the rise of human trafficking following Nepal’s 2015 earthquake, or India’s first women’s mosque going solar.
 I infiltrated Berlin’s nightclubs for months to enter the world of bouncers, becoming one myself for a Cosmopolitan story.

 In the past, I have worked for the European Climate Foundation or the United Nations and the Organization for Security and Co-operation in Europe.
 I completed a Master’s in Gender and Development at the London School of Economics in 2011, where I investigated the sex trafficking of men.

 STORIES, TIPS, PITCHES